 The IBAN (International Bank Account Number) code is a number assigned to a bank account and is widely used to transfer money to some countries, mainly in Europe.
 In Canada, banks don’t use the IBAN number, but it is important to be careful when sending money to an international recipient so that the possibility of any error in the money transfer is reduced.

-Learn more about IBAN below.
+Learn more about the IBAN number below.

 How does the IBAN number work?